Lemon Verbena: Health Benefits, Side Effects

 Is Lemon Verbena safe during pregnancy?
 For the most, yes.
 However, it’s also essential to recognise the precautions in place.
 There is a lack of research surrounding most Herbal Teas and pregnancy.

 This is excluding Raspberry Leaf Tea During Pregnancy, which has its own, well-documented pregnancy benefits.
-Lemon Verbena Tea, meanwhile, has scarce evidence either for or against its consumption during pregnancy.
+Lemon Verbena Tea, meanwhile, has scarce evidence either for or against its consumption while pregnant.
 For this reason, it’s difficult to know one way or another at this time.

-Whatever you choose, you’ve chosen well with us.
-We pack all of our Teas, Tisanes and Coffees fresh to order.
+Perhaps best of all, we pack almost all of our Teas, Tisanes and Coffees fresh to order.
 This ensures not only quality but also consistency.
-That means that with every cuppa’ brewed, you are only getting the best of the best.